 Burn info line: (541) 923-4633BURNING REGULATIONS AND SAFE DEBRIS BURNING TIPS PAMPHLET

-OUTDOOR DEBRIS BURNING Season OPEN
+OUTDOOR DEBRIS BURNING Season CLOSED as of June 1, 2021

 The burning season is determined by current weather and fuel conditions.
 We will notify the public when the burn season opens and closes through our website and the Burn Info Line, 541-923-4633.